kerlexov/bubac/readme.md

 **Example Queries:**

 - "Show me all error logs from the last hour for the user-service"
-- "What were the most recent DEBUG logs from opencode?"
+- "What were the most recent DEBUG logs from my iOS app?"
-- "Find logs containing 'database connection' from yesterday"
+- "Find logs containing 'database connection' from my Express API"
+- "Show me crash reports from the React application"
+- "Find performance issues in my Go microservice"
 - "Show me the health status of all logging services"
 - "List all services that have sent logs today"